 Definition of Cyrenaic in English:

-Of or denoting the hedonistic school of philosophy, which was founded circa 400 bc by Aristippus the Elder of Cyrene and which holds that pleasure is the highest good and that virtue is to be equated with the ability to enjoy.
+Denoting the hedonistic school of philosophy founded circa 400 bc by Aristippus the Elder of Cyrene, which holds that pleasure is the highest good and that virtue is to be equated with the ability to enjoy.

 - The first of the Cyrenaic school was Aristippus, who came from Cyrene, a Greek city on the north African coast.

 - One of the most striking features of Cyrenaic ethics is their assertion that it is pleasure, and not happiness, which is the highest good.

 - A member of the society of Pythagoras, Theodorus was one of the main philosophers in the Cyrenaic school of moral philosophy.

 nounBack to top